Risk Assessment For School Trips

 Even the seemingly most complicated visits and activities can be broken down into building blocks that you can approach in this way, making identifying hazards (almost) a breeze.

-And the good news is that once a framework’s been developed you can use it to speed up the risk assessment process next time.
+And the good news is that once a framework’s been developed, you can use it to speed up the risk assessment process next time.

 You’ll need to concentrate on the most significant hazards posed.
 No one expects you to consider all the insignificant hazards (that’d be a second full-time job).
 Just as professional judgment is sufficient to deal with situations within a school, the same is true for off-site visits.

 However, you will need to consider some of the obvious ‘what ifs’ and have some ‘plan Bs’ in place.
-For example, could a visit be affected by weather?
+For example, could a visit be affected by the weather?
 If it is, what will you do instead?
-And what about if a kid gets sick, or is injured?
+And what about if a kid gets sick or is injured?
 How will you make sure they’re looked after (and how could that affect the rest of your group)?

 And remember, things don’t always happen as we expect them to, so you’re possibly going to need to make some on-the-spot decisions.

-For most situations, the same group management skills you use in school are perfectly suitable for off-site visits and therefore are totally manageable for you and your colleagues.
+For most situations, the same group management skills you use in school are perfectly suitable for off-site visits and, therefore, are totally manageable for you and your colleagues.
 But you may need to seek expert help or advice in some situations, like a local instructor or guide (just let us know if this is the case).

 It’s best practice to have a quick chat with your colleagues at the start of each day about plans and any possible changes that might happen.

-It’s a great idea to take a couple of minutes at the end of the day to just jot down any changes or decisions that had to be made on the management plan, so you can reflect on this and use it to guide your next management plan.
+It’s a great idea to take a couple of minutes at the end of the day to just jot down any changes or decisions that have to be made on the management plan, so you can reflect on this and use it to guide your next management plan.

 And, when you get back to school after the trip, make sure you take some time to debrief with your colleagues and reflect on the planning process and risk assessments – you’ll be pleased you did when it comes to putting together your next group management plan.